meteor/meteor/content/blaze.md

 If possible, it's usually best to try and abstract out the reusable part of the two components that need to share functionality into a new, smaller component.
 If you follow the patterns for [reusable components](#reusable-components), it should be simple to reuse this sub-component everywhere you need this functionality.

 For instance, suppose you have many places in your application where you need an input to blur itself when you click the "esc" key.
-If you were building a autocomplete widget that also wanted this functionality, you could compose a `blurringInput` inside your `autocompleteInput`:
+If you were building an autocomplete widget that also wanted this functionality, you could compose a `blurringInput` inside your `autocompleteInput`:

 ```html
 <template name="autocompleteInput">